 How to Use Essential Oils?

-Since the essential oils are highly concentrated, it is not recommended to apply them in their pure form directly to your skin.
-To experience better results, you should use small amounts of these oils diluted in water, massage lotion, or with a carrier oil.
+Since the essential oils are highly concentrated, applying them in their pure form is not recommended directly to your skin.
+To experience better results, you should use small amounts of these oils diluted in water, massage lotion, or carrier oil.
 The use of aromatherapy oils could be in the following methods.

 Baths – Adding aromatherapy oils to your bath is the easiest way to obtain their health benefits.
-Simply add several drops to the bathwater and mix well before submerging yourself.
+Add several drops to the bathwater and mix well before submerging yourself.

-Vapor Inhalation –As many essential oils are believed to alleviate sinus or respiratory issues, steam inhalation has become a very popular method of application.
+Vapor Inhalation –As many essential oils are believed to alleviate sinus or respiratory issues, steam inhalation has become a very popular application method.
 Add five drops of essential oils to steaming water and inhale the aroma covering yourself with a towel tent (placing a towel around your head, covering the hot water bowl as well, preventing the aroma from escaping while inhaling it).

 Why do People Looking for Aromatherapy Massage?